MichaelCurrin/jekyll-gh-actions-quickstart/about.md

 title: About
 ---

+## Limitations of Jekyll on plain GitHub Pages

 As most Jekyll sites do, this site uses a homepage (the `index.md` page), a `Gemfile` and a config file..

 But, there are limitations of the GitHub Pages environment.
 You cannot use Jekyll 4 or non-standard gems and you cannot add Python, Node, Hugo, etc. to your build flow.

-To overcome these, this template project uses a GitHub Actions workflow.
+To overcome these limitations, this template project uses a GitHub Actions workflow.

+## GitHub Actions set up

 See [main.yml](https://github.com/MichaelCurrin/jekyll-gh-actions-quickstart/blob/main/.github/workflows/main.yml) workflow file.